Readable code#

 Note

-If you remember the section on interfaces, the different model classes here are a prime example where defining an interface would help you make sure each *Model object is interchangeable.
+the different model classes here are a prime example where defining an interface would help you make sure each *Model

 The ‘separation of concerns’ principle captures a similar concept to single responsibility, but on a higher level.
 This principle suggests that your software should be separated into distinct sections that each address a single concern.